dell/terraform-provider-powermax/docs/data-sources/port.md

 page_title: "powermax_port Data Source - terraform-provider-powermax"
 subcategory: ""
 description: |-
   Data source for reading ports in PowerMax array.
+A port typically refers to the interface that allows for connections between the PowerMax system and other devices.
 ---

 # powermax_port (Data Source)

 Data source for reading ports in PowerMax array.
+A port typically refers to the interface that allows for connections between the PowerMax system and other devices.

 ## Example Usage